Viv McLean - Piano

 In 2006 Marianne Thorsen was appointed Professor of Violin at the Department of Music at the Norwegian University of Science and Technology (NTNU) in Trondheim.

-Other solo highlights include performances of the Brahms Double Concerto at the Barbican,as well as concertos by Elgar, Saint-Saens, Schumann, Dvorak, Haydn D, Boccherini G and Tchaikovsky's Rococo Variations at venues including the Fairfield Halls, Snape Maltings Aldeburgh, St. Martin-in-the-Fields, Wembley Town Hall, St. James' Piccadilly and the Royal Albert Hall.
+Other solo highlights include performances of the Brahms Double Concerto at the Barbican Hall, as well as concertos by Elgar, Saint-Saens, Schumann, Dvorak, Haydn D, Boccherini G and Tchaikovsky's Rococo Variations at venues including the Fairfield Halls, Snape Maltings Aldeburgh, St. Martin-in-the-Fields, Wembley Town Hall, St. James' Piccadilly and the Royal Albert Hall.

-As an orchestral Principal, Alasdair has worked under such illustrious conductors as Haitink, Giulini, Rostropovich, Ashkenazy and Sir Colin Davis on extensive European tours at concert halls including the Amsterdam Concertgebouw, Berlin's Philharmonie, the Royal Albert Hall and the Royal Festival Hall in London, Symphony Hall Birmingham and at the Edinburgh, Salzburg and Vienna International Festivals.
+As an orchestral musician, Alasdair has worked under such eminent conductors as Haitink, Giulini, Rostropovich, Ashkenazy and Sir Colin Davis at concert halls including the Amsterdam Concertgebouw, Berlin's Philharmonie, the Royal Albert Hall and the Royal Festival Hall in London, Symphony Hall Birmingham; and at the Edinburgh, Salzburg and Vienna International Festivals.

-Alasdair was Artistic Consultant and concert artist at the Vinterfestspill i Bergstaden 2009-2013 in Røros, Norway, with performances broadcast on Norway's national classical radio, NRK Klassisk.
+Alasdair was formerly Artistic Consultant and concert artist at Vinterfestspill i Bergstaden 2009-2013 in Røros, Norway, with performances broadcast on NRK, Norway's national television and radio.

-Alasdair Strange is Artistic Director of the London Ensemble and Director of the London Soundtrack Orchestra.
-In May 2009, the orchestra performed the world premiere of Hitchcock's 'Psycho' accompanied by live orchestral accompaniment for SKY Movies.
+Alasdair Strange is Founder and Artistic Director of the London Ensemble (classicalmusicians.com) and Director of the London Soundtrack Orchestra

 UPDATED January 2017 - PLEASE DO NOT REPRODUCE WITHOUT PERMISSION FROM